FirstEverTech/Universal-Intel-Chipset-Updater/README.md

 ## ❓ **15.
 Frequently Asked Questions (FAQ)**
 <a id="is-this-tool-safe-to-use"></a>
 ### 🤔 15.1 Is this tool safe to use?
 Yes!
-This tool has undergone comprehensive independent security audits by 6 different AI experts with an average score of 9.6/10.
-Multiple auditors confirmed it's the safest and most stable version ever released, suitable for daily use, corporate deployment, and technician toolkits.
+This tool has undergone comprehensive audits by multiple AI models with an average score of 9.5/10.
+Audits consistently confirm it is safe, stable, and suitable for daily use, corporate deployment, and technician toolkits.

 Security measures include: